devicetree-org/lopper/specification/specification.md

 - bits 0-1: EL0 (0x0), EL1 (0x1), or EL2 (0x2)

-memory is a sequence of start and size pairs. #address-cells and
-#size-cells express how many cells are used to specify start and
-size respectively.

-access is list of links and flags pairs.
+access is list of links to devices.
 The links are to devices that are configured to be only accessible by an execution domain, using bus firewalls or similar technologies.
-For each link there is a 32-bit bitfield to express device-specific flags related to accessibility.
+For each link to a device, a corresponding flags group name is specified with the access-flags-names property.
+They are specified in order, the first name corresponds to the first device in the access list. access-flags-names strings correspond to the strings under flags-names, which in turn corresponds to flags groups under flags.
+In other words, for each string in access-flags-names, there is a set of flags under flags. access-flags-names is optional, if it is missing no flags are specified for any of the devices.

+memory is a sequence of start, size tuples. #address-cells and
+#size-cells express how many cells are used to specify start and size
+respectively.
+For each range there might be a flags group name specified with the memory-flags-names property. memory-flags-names strings correspond to the strings under flags-names, which in turn corresponds to flags groups under flags. memory-flags-names is optional, if it is missing no flags are specified for any of the memory ranges.

+sram, like memory, is a sequence of start, size tuples.
+However, the sram ranges should be subsets or matching mmio-sram ranges. sram-flags-names strings correspond to the strings under flags-names, which in turn corresponds to flags groups under flags.  sram-flags-names is optional, if it is missing no flags are specified for any of the sram ranges.

+Access flags are domain specific.

 The memory range assigned to an execution domain is expressed by the memory property.
 It needs to be a subset of the physical memory in the